 The Judenplatz site takes you underground to the remains of the synagogue burnt down in the 1421 destruction of the Jewish community in Vienna.
 It’s actually under the Holocaust memorial pictured below.

 The rooms leading to the excavation site feature a virtual tour through medieval Jewish life in Vienna, as well as items rescued from the diggings: coins, pottery and similar.
-There’s also a rather nice wooden model of Vienna around 1420.
-It’s…cough… a little smaller than today’s city, with one or two fewer buildings of note.
+A rather nice wooden model of Vienna around 1420 reveals a settlement a little smaller than today’s city, with one or two fewer buildings of note.

 Tickets & visitor information

 If you buy a ticket at one site, it’s valid for the other site, too, for four days after purchase.
-At the time of writing, a standard adult ticket cost €12, with concessions, free entry for children, and tickets available online*.
-The Vienna Pass sightseeing pass gets you in for free.
+At the time of writing, a standard adult ticket* cost €12, with concessions available and free entry for children.
+The Vienna Pass sightseeing pass gets you in once for free.